smart-data-lake/smart-data-lake/docs/reference/transformations.md

 ##### In SQL
-If you want to use options in SQL, the syntax is %{key}:
+If you want to use options in SQL, the syntax is %\{key}:
 ```
 transformers = [{
   type = SQLDfTransformer